What is a group captive?

 • Minimum premium: $250,000

 The IWLAIC Insurance Program was established in 1996 to write warehousing risks.
-This group captive is open to firms that derive the majority of their revenues from warehousing and logistics operations.
-The International Warehouse Logistics Association (IWLAIC) endorses the program and companies need to become members of the IWLAIC to be insured through the IWLAIC Insurance Program.
+This group captive is open to firms that derive most of their revenues from warehousing and logistics operations.
+IWLAIC endorses the program, and companies need to become members of the IWLAIC to be insured through the IWLAIC Insurance Program.

 • Established: 1996